 Yes, there's quite a bit of text here, but it's worth it to read all of it.
 Even if you're familiar with Customizer and printing strong heat-resistant parts, you should still read the ‘Mounting’ and ‘Using’ sections for some important hints.

 Yet another iteration of the adjustable glass bed bracket, originally by chewbone and then modified by omegatron and Lochemage.
 This time, not only the bracket itself is adjustable, so is the model!
-This customizable bracket fits the FlashForge Creator Pro and any printers with similar build plates that have M3 bolts at their corners.
-Due to the adjustable knob, it is easy to swap out glass plates if you have more than one, so you can start printing on another plate while the first one is still cooling down.
+This customizable bracket fits the FlashForge Creator Pro and printers with similar build plates with M3 bolts at their corners.
+The adjustable knob makes it is easy to swap out glass plates if you have more than one, so you can start printing on another plate while the first one is still cooling down.

-The main advantage of this particular design is that it allows to mount the glass plate without anything sticking out above it.
+The main advantage of this design is that it allows to mount the glass plate without anything sticking out above it.
 This means you never need to worry about the risk of your nozzles crashing into the brackets.
-If you don't mind this risk and badly want the glass to be clamped down, you can also customize the brackets to grab the glass from above, but I do not recommend this.
+This particular remix improves upon the originals by avoiding to sandwich the bracket between the bed and the nut.
+This offers a more balanced mount when tightening the knob, while also making it easier to move the bracket.

 Obvious disclaimer: I am not responsible for any possible damage caused by the use of these brackets, not if you follow my advice, and certainly not if you ignore it.

 Do not just print the example STL file, it is unlikely to fit your setup.
 Instead, use Customizer to generate brackets that match your particular bed and glass dimensions.
 It is limited to plates roughly the same width and depth as the heated bed itself.

 If Customizer is broken on the Thingiverse website, here are instructions to run it on your own computer.